-A good although somewhat more technical review of personal genetics testing, in both text and audio format, can be found at the British Journal of Medicine website: https://www.bmj.com/content/367/bmj.l5688
+A good review of DTC genetic testing, in both text and audio format, can be found at the website: https://www.bmj.com/content/367/bmj.l5688

 And what’s ironic is that the plan leaves out a food that is not only healthy but a frequent part of Jesus’ diet – fish.
 Furthermore, the “Plan” focuses on food choices only, and totally missies the equally important aspect of movement when it comes to health.

-But alas, you say, the plan makes no claim regarding either weight or health, it is simply a way to draw near to God.
-Here’s what the official website says in its FAQ section: “Many people do use the Daniel Fast eating plan to improve their health and for weight loss”, and the homepage includes a prominent link to the book “The Daniel Fast for Weight Loss”.
+But alias, you say, the plan makes no claim regarding either weight or health, it is simply a way to draw near to God.
+Here’s what the official website says in its FAQ section “Many people do use the Daniel Fast eating plan to improve their health and for weight loss”, and the homepage includes a prominent link to the book “The Daniel Fast for Weight Loss”.
 So, let’s be honest here, the underlying message is that the plan helps you lose weight and is good for you.
-That certainly was the case for Daniel and his compatriots when they were placed in surroundings that encouraged gluttony, but what does it mean for us in our day-to-day lives?
+That certainly was the case for Daniel and his compatriots when they were placed in surroundings that encouraged gluttony, but what does it mean for us in our day to day lives?

 What seems to underlie all such short-term fixes is the notion that, somehow, the intervention is going to “fix” our body, to change us in some fundamental – and lasting – way.
 But that’s not how reality works.
 Jesus says we are to pick up our cross daily, and that goes for physical disciplines well as spiritual discipline.
 We have to develop behavioral changes that are sustainable and part of our day-to-day world, hence the tem ‘life-style’ changes.